 Ukuthwala impacts negatively on young girls by reinforcing their emotional damage and social separation, hence affecting their personal growth.
 Because they are not ready, they do not have the capacity to perform their duties and meet the expectations on them as wives.
-This can result depression they are able meet the required in since not to standard (www.consultancyafrica.com).
+This can result they able the required depression since are not to meet (www.consultancyafrica.com).
 Domestic Violence Act (1998) refers to psychological abuse as a pattern of undignified behaviour against women.
 This may entail name calling to cause emotional pain, insults, integrity and security (Abraham, Jewkes and Laubsher, 2010).